wickman/pystachio/src/python/twitter/pystachio/README.md

+# Pystachio #

 Pystachio is a library for generating structured-type overlays onto ordinary Python objects.
 Its intended use is for the construction of miniature DSLs.

+The 'stache' part of Pystachio refers to the lazy referencing feature of the generated objects, which is done exclusively with Mustache templates.
+As such, Mustache templates are first class citizens in Pystachio.

+## Overview ##

 You can define a structured type through the 'Composite' type: